 HTTP Trigger

-- If the HTTP trigger is configured, the band will display the HTTP, authentication type, and type of call (synchronous or asynchronous).
+- If the HTTP trigger is configured, the band will display the HTTP method, authentication type, and call type (synchronous or asynchronous).

 - The HTTP trigger settings are configured based on their authentication type: